Pumpkin Seed Brittle: Butter

 In a medium

-sized saucepan over medium high heat, bring the water, corn syrup, and sugar to a boil, stirring constantly with a wooden spoon.
-Then clamp a
+sized saucepan over medium high heat, bring the water, corn syrup, sugar, and

-candy thermometer to the side of the pan, making sure it does not touch the
+clamp a candy thermometer to the side of the pan, making sure it does not touch

 degrees F) (140 degrees C).
-Then stir in the toasted pumpkin seeds and continue
+Stir in the toasted pumpkin seeds and continue

 cooking the sugar syrup, stirring often to prevent the pumpkin seeds from